arrow

 Personality

-Related to the promotion “P” of the traditional marketing mix, personality includes the voice, tone and style used to communicate a brand message.
-However, it has a new dimension – personality addresses how a brand interacts with its target audiences.
+Related to the promotion “P” of the traditional marketing mix, personality defines your brand’s voice, tone and style for all written and visual communications.
+It informs how a brand looks, sounds and feels.
+Personality also dictates how a brand interacts with its audiences.

-What makes personality essential to the new 4 P’s is that this is what makes a company notable enough to deserve customers’ time.
-Brands that bore their audiences, or leave them indifferent, cannot possibly achieve the same ROI as brands with personality built to engage.
+What makes personality essential to the new 4 Ps is that expressing a brand’s distinct point of view makes it notable enough to deserve customers’ time (today’s hottest marketing currency).
+Brands that leave their audiences indifferent cannot possibly achieve the same ROI as brands with personalities built to engage.

 Persistence

-Today’s more social way of doing business allows companies to build real relationships with their audiences – but there is a downside: It takes time to build a real relationship.
+Today’s more social way of doing business allows companies to build authentic relationships with their audiences – but there is a downside: It takes time to build a real relationship.

 So, you need to be persistent like never before.
-You need to understand that it will require more emails, more social media posts, more calls, more content, more everything to make a mark.
+You need to understand that it will require more emails, more social media posts, more content, more everything to make a mark.

 Firms that practice persistence will become industry leaders because, frankly, not many firms practice persistence.
 This means that your firm can make serious headway simply by not giving up.